vayalapatiajay/Password/README.md

 # Password
-You can create a random6 password
+You can create a random password